Skip to Content

 What to Wear to Mount Titlis

-What you bring really depends on your comfort level.
-My daughter and I each packed a lightweight winter jacket, but ultimately didn’t use them.
+What you bring depends on your comfort level.
+My daughter and I each packed a lightweight winter jacket but ultimately didn’t use them.
 Instead, we wore long pants, sneakers, gloves, and sweatshirts.
 Layers are best because it may be hot in Engelberg and will get colder as you ascend the mountain.

-If the Glacier Park is open, you may want extra socks.
-We packed them because we weren’t sure if the park would be open, but didn’t use them.
 Be sure to have shoes with good grips for the slippery floor of the Glacier Cave.
-Boots would be useful, but they do take up a lot of space in a suitcase.
-Sneakers were fine for us and were a lot more practical to have throughout our trip.
+Boots would be helpful, but they take up much space in a suitcase.
+Sneakers were fine for us and were much more practical throughout our trip.

 Where to Stay For Your Mount Titlis Trip